Butthole Surfers (EP): Music

-Title controversy
+Title

-Though this EP is also known as Brown Reason to Live, Butthole Surfers is its official title.
-Firstly, "Butthole Surfers" were the only words to appear on the front cover of its original release.
-Furthermore, Latino Buggerveil's 2003 reissue of the EP, together with 1984's Live PCPPEP on a single CD, is titled Butthole Surfers/Live PCPPEP.
-Perhaps most importantly, it is listed as Butthole Surfers in the "Discography" section of the band's official website.
+The 1983 release had no title, although the text "Pee Pee the Sailor" on one of the center labels could be interpreted as such.

-That said, Brown Reason to Live has a strong claim to title rights, and many fans refer to it by that name.
-The 12-inch vinyl edition was, and still is, sold as Brown Reason to Live through original label Alternative Tentacles, but it is unclear if it was initially released as such.
-Also, though the words "Brown Reason to Live" did not appear on the original album's packaging, 'A BROWN REASON FOR LIVING' was etched into the run-out grooves of early pressings of this release and 'Brown Reason To Live' was included below the band's name on later Alternative Tentacles printings (see image).
-Finally, Latino Buggerveil's reissue of this album is listed as Brown Reason to Live (together with Live PCPPEP) on iTunes.
+Since 1991, most re-releases have the title Brown Reason to Live added to the cover, but it is missing on Latino Buggerveil's 2003 cd compilation Butthole Surfers/Live PCPPEP, and the "Discography" section of the band's official website kept listing it as "Butthole Surfers".
+The similar words 'A BROWN REASON FOR LIVING' were etched into the run-out grooves of some 1983 pressings of the EP.

 Background

 The sessions for Butthole Surfers were made possible by an earlier Butthole Surfers concert at Los Angeles, California's Whisky a Go Go, where they had opened for Dead Kennedys and T.S.O.L.
 The band gained an early admirer in Dead Kennedys' lead vocalist Jello Biafra, who also ran Dead Kennedys' Alternative Tentacles record label.
 Biafra told the band that, if they got someone to loan them studio time, Alternative Tentacles would reimburse the studio once the album was complete.

 According to guitarist Paul Leary, the band then talked Bob O'Neill, owner of San Antonio, Texas' BOSS Studios, (a.k.a.
 Bob O'Neill's Sound Studio, a.k.a. the Boss), into loaning them the required time.
 Joe Pugliese, a San Antonio music promoter, recalled that lead singer Gibby Haynes slept at the studio during these sessions.
 Mike Taylor, an engineer at BOSS Studios, assisted with the EP's production.
 Taylor would later record and assemble the contents of 1984's Live PCPPEP.